Frameless Shower Doors + Sliders Installed Every Day

 What type of shower glass do you want to use in your shower?
 The most common request is for clear or low-iron shower glass.
 The size and quantity of glass panels will affect the price.

 Where is your shower glass door project located?
-Location matters.
-We serve eastern Massachusetts, Rhode Island, the cape and Islands.
+We serve eastern Massachusetts, Rhode Island, Cape Cod and Islands.

-Which finish do you want for the hardware installed in your frameless shower glass enclosure?
-Most customers go with the chrome, brushed nickel, matte black, or bronze hardware to match their shower hardware, but the choice is yours.
+Which color hardware do you want installed in your frameless shower glass enclosure?
+Most customers go with polished chrome, brushed nickel, matte black, or bronze hardware to match their shower hardware, but the choice is yours.

 Which shower door hardware do you want to use?
 Most customers like to match the color of the hardware used in the rest of their bathroom.
 If you don’t have a strong preference, let us help you decide.

 When do you want your shiny new shower glass installed?
-It takes about 2.5 weeks from order to install.
+It takes about 2.5 weeks from order to install, but we can cut that time down to 10-12 days for certain types of glass orders.

 Is there a discount for multiple showers?
 Yes because we can install multiple showers in the same trip, saving us time and you money.
 Our material costs are the same and install still takes ~1-3 hours per shower depending on a number of variables we will discuss with you.

 How soon can I use the shower after install?
 You can shower immediately after we finish, it is just glass.
-However, we always add a bead of silicone around the edge of the panels to keep the water inside the shower area and it is a good idea to allow the silicone 12+ hours to firm up.
+However, we add a bead of mildew resistant silicone around the edge of the panels to keep the water inside the shower area and it is a good idea to allow the silicone 18-24 hours to firm up before disturbing it with soapy water.

 Do you have insurance?
 Yes.

 How do you get such accurate measurements?
-We use a laser to account for walls that may not be perfectly plumb.
-When you measure to the nearest 1/16 of an inch, every 1/16 of an inch matters to the precision glass cutting machines.
+We use a level and laser to account for walls that may not be perfectly plumb.
+When you measure to the nearest 1/16 of an inch, every 1/16” matters to the glass cutting machine.
 If you are home when we come out to measure we will be happy to show you.

 What are the payment terms?
-Half of the quoted amount is due to secure the order and get on our install schedule.
-The remaining balance is due on installation day.
+Half of the quoted amount is due to place the order and the remaining balance is due on installation day.
 We accept cash, check, ACH, Zelle, credit cards and Venmo.

 So what are you waiting for?